CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

 1. Create a new sub folder in `core-services/image-mirroring` folder of [openshift/release](https://github.com/openshift/release/tree/master/core-services/image-mirroring) repository with a name something similar to your scenario name.

-   Example: For 3scale scenario, folder name is `threescale-test`.
+   Example: For 3scale scenario, folder name is `3scale-qe`.

 2. Add `OWNERS` file and a file with name similar to `mapping_$FOLDER_NAME-*` for adding image mapping.